Blue, White and Perfect: Plot

 To win back his girlfriend, Merle Garland, private detective Michael Shayne (Lloyd Nolan) promises to abandon his profession and takes a job as a riveter at the Thomas Aircraft plant.
 Shortly after starting, industrial diamonds worth $100,000 are stolen from the plant's safe.
-Shayne is drawn into the investigation and, using a series of false identities (including Colonel Henry Breedge Lee and Theodore Sherman Jr.), traces the diamonds first to the Daisy Bell Dress Company.
+Shayne is drawn into the investigation and, using a series of false identities (including Colonel Henry Breckenridge Lee and Theodore Sherman Jr.), traces the diamonds first to the Daisy Bell Dress Company.

 His investigation leads him to board the ocean liner Princess Nolo bound for Honolulu, suspecting the diamonds are being smuggled.
 On board, Shayne encounters Helen Shaw (alias Connie Ross), an old acquaintance now running a dress shop in Honolulu.
 He also meets Juan O'Hara, who is secretly an FBI agent.
 Shayne faces multiple attempts on his life, uncovering a German espionage ring involved in smuggling the diamonds to aid the Axis war effort.

 Posing as "William Dodson," Shayne navigates a web of suspects, including the dress company's manager Hagerman (later found murdered) and the ship's steward, Nappy.
 After a perilous confrontation in a flooding cargo hold with O'Hara, they discover the diamonds ingeniously hidden in candy jars coated with honey and molasses within trunks of dresses.
 The climax reveals Nappy as the mastermind behind the smuggling operation.
 Shayne and O'Hara thwart the scheme, recover the diamonds, and Shayne reconciles with Merle.